zendrive/docs/api/api_endpoints.rst

     "drivers[i].info", "Various metrics of the driver."
     "drivers[i].info.num_trips", "Number of trips."
     "drivers[i].info.distance_km", "Distance travelled in kilometers."
-    "drivers[i].info.drive_time_hours", "Total drive time of the driver across all trips in HH:MM format."
-    "drivers[i].info.driver_start_date", "The first time we saw data from this driver."
+    "drivers[i].info.duration_seconds, "Total drive time of the driver across all trips in seconds" "drivers[i].info.driver_start_date", "The first time we saw data from this driver."
     "drivers[i].info.attributes", "Additional attributes of the driver if it was provided during setup of the Zendrive SDK.
 The attributes are returned here as a json string.
 This is **NA** if no attributed were provided."
-    "drivers[i].rank", "The rank of the driver within the fleet or group (if group_id was specified) based on the driver's Zendrive score."
+    "drivers[i].driving_behavior", "Returns driver score and event ratings calculated over the interval specified."
+    "drivers[i].driving_behavior.score.zendrive_score", "Zendrive score of this driver at the end of the given date range."
-    "drivers[i].score", "A collection of various scores for the driver during the interval specified.
-Note that each score here is an average of daily scores for the driver over the given interval."
+    "drivers[i].driving_behavior.event_rating", "A collection of various events for the driver during the interval specified.
+Note that each event here is an average of daily event ratings for the driver over the given interval."
-    "drivers[i].score.cautious_score", "The Cautious score of this driver at the end of the given date range."
+    "drivers[i].driving_behavior.event_rating.hard_brake_rating", "The hard brake rating of this driver at the end of the given date range."
-    "drivers[i].score.control_score", "The Control Score of this driver at the end of the given date range."
+    "drivers[i].driving_behavior.event_rating.phone_use_rating", "The phone use rating of this driver at the end of the given date range."
-    "drivers[i].score.focused_score", "The Focused Score of this driver at the end of the given date range."
+    "drivers[i].driving_behavior.event_rating.rapid_acceleration_rating", "The acceleration rating of this driver at the end of the given date range."
-    "drivers[i].score.zendrive_score", "Zendrive score of this driver at the end of the given date range."
+    "drivers[i].driving_behavior.event_rating.overspeeding_rating", "The overspeeding rating of this driver at the end of the given date range."
-    "drivers[i].recommendation", "A human friendly textual recommendation for the driver to improve his/her Zendrive score."

 Sample Response
 """""""""""""""

 .. sourcecode:: bash

    {
-        "end_date": "2014-11-23",
-        "start_date": "2014-11-17"
-        "drivers": [
+      "drivers": [{
-            {
           "info": {
-                    "num_trips": 15,
-                    "drive_time_hours": "03:35",
+              "trip_count": 10,
+              "device_info": [{
+                  "missing_data": ["gyroscope"],
+                  "model": "samsung-SM-T567V",
+                  "version": "25"
+              }],
-                    "distance_km": "167.0",
+              "distance_km": 9.041,
-                    "driver_start_date": "2014-10-01",
+              "duration_seconds": 4519,
-                    "attributes": "NA"
+              "attributes": {
+                  "phone": "+19999999999",
+                  "first_name": "John",
+                  "last_name": "User",
+                  "email": "user@example.com"
               },
-                "driver_id": "10101672903689391",
-                "rank": "6/8",
-                "score": {
-                    "zendrive_score": 48,
-                    "control_score": 78,
-                    "cautious_score": 68,
-                    "focused_score": 73
+              "driver_start_date": "2018-01-18"
           },
-                "recommendation": "Phone use is distracting your performance."
-            },
-            {
-                "info": {
+          "driving_behavior": {
-                    "num_trips": 8,
-                    "drive_time_hours": "00:42",
-                    "distance_km": "20.0",
-                    "driver_start_date": "2014-10-31",
-                    "attributes": "NA"
-                },
-                "driver_id": "1023232",
-                "rank": "3/8",
               "score": {
-                    "zendrive_score": 60,
+                  "zendrive_score": 100
-                    "control_score": 86,
-                    "cautious_score": 77,
-                    "focused_score": 80
               },
-                "recommendation": "Keep your hands off the phone while driving and avoid over-speeding."
+              "event_rating": {
+                  "hard_brake_rating": 5,
+                  "phone_use_rating": 5,
+                  "rapid_acceleration_rating": 5,
+                  "overspeeding_rating": 5
+              }
           },
-        ],
+          "driver_id": "adyuv4hd83"
+      }],
+      "next_offset": 50,
+      "start_date": "2018-01-18",
+      "end_date": "2018-01-25"
   }

 Fleet Scores